 Follow these directions to cook mahi in a skillet in under 10 minutes.

-- If you have fresh fish, cut away the bloodline running down the center.
-The skin is tough and should be removed, if present.
+- If you have fresh fish, cut away the dark bloodline running down the center.
+Mahi skin is tough and should be removed if present.

 - Salt and pepper the fish on both sides

-- Heat a few tablespoons of oil in a cast iron skillet over medium heat.
-Place fish in the hot skillet.
+- Heat a few tablespoons of oil in a heavy-bottomed or non-stick skillet over medium heat.
+Place fish in pan.

 - Cook for about 4 minutes on the first side without moving.

-- Remove from the pan with a spatula.
-Mahi is also thick enough to pick up with tongs.
+- Remove from the pan with a spatula or tongs.

 Garnish For Fish